 Unit assessments are ongoing throughout your course and can include assignments such as:

 All assessment items in a unit are compulsory.

 To be deemed ‘Competent’ in the unit you must complete every component in the unit successfully by the due date.
-Students who do not attend a minimum of 80% delivery of the unit or fail to submit an assessment task on the due date, and has not made prior arrangements with the trainer, will be deemed ‘Not Competent’ and may be required to re-enrol in the unit.
+Students who do not attend a minimum of 80% delivery of the unit or fail to submit an assessment task on the due date without prior arrangements with the trainer will be deemed ‘Not Competent’ and may be required to re-enrol in the unit.

 You are required to submit assessments on or before the due date unless prior alternative arrangements have been made.
 All assessment items must include a completed and signed Assignment Cover Sheet.

 Students who submit any assessment which has been plagiarised will be regarded as having cheated and the assessment will be deemed ‘Not Competent’.
-Refer to the plagiarism policy and procedure for more information.
+Refer to Plagiarism Policy and Procedure for more information.

 To safeguard against accidental loss of assignments, it is expected that students will keep a copy of each assignment in either soft or hard copy.
 In the event of a loss, the student will be required to submit a new copy of the assignment concerned.